Burning1020/kuasar/README.md

 ### 5. virtiofsd

-MicroVMs like Cloud Hypervisor needs a virtiofsd to share the directories on the host.
-Please refer to [virtiofsd guide](https://gitlab.com/virtio-fs/virtiofsd#building-from-sources).
+MicroVMs like Cloud Hypervisor needs a virtiofs daemon to share the directories on the host.
+Please refer to [virtiofsd guide](https://gitlab.com/virtio-fs/virtiofsd).

 ## Build from source

 Rust 1.67 or higher version is required to compile Kuasar.
+Build it with root user:

 ```shell
 git clone https://github.com/kuasar-io/kuasar.git